alkem-io/website/content/en/post/2021-08-problem-well-defined/index.md

   placement: 1

 ---
 Occasionally one comes across podcasts / sources that just capture the "why" of what you are trying to achieve.
-For us the [podcast from the Center of Humane Technology](https://www.humanetech.com/podcast/a-problem-well-stated-is-half-solved) was one of those moments.
+For us this **[podcast from the Center of Humane Technology](https://www.humanetech.com/podcast/a-problem-well-stated-is-half-solved)** was one of those moments.

 In essence unless we can effectively understand and frame the full context of a problem (a Challenge in Alkemio speak), then it is almost impossible to solve.
 This goes to the heart of what Alkemio is trying to achieve: putting the Challenge central.